FasterMelee/FasterMelee-installer/README.md

 ### Thanks to:
 /u/ParadigmComplex.
-Seriously could not have done it without this guy.
+Seriously, I could not have finished the basic script without this guy.

+/u/jojorino and Hannesmann, always testing and helping, as well as the rest of the FM discord!

-Also thanks to xanax, CilanMan, /u/algebra123230, /u/folfess, and /u/jojorino!
+Also thanks to xanax, CilanMan, /u/algebra123230, /u/folfess for incremental improvements!

 ### Other resources: